-Projected thinning and retreat of the ice cap illustrated in the previous Section yield the loss in total ice volume.
-The evolution of the total ice volume under different scenarios is shown in Figure 7.
-The scenarios, as well as the control run with a zero-anomaly with respect to the reference period 2006-2020, is shown in Figure 7.
-For the control run, the ice cap loses 28% of its volume until 2100, which can be interpreted as the committed loss due to the non-steady-state conditions during the reference period.
+The evolution of the total ice volume under the RCP2.6, RCP4.5 and RCP8.5 scenarios, as well as the control run with a zero-anomaly with respect to the reference period 2006-2020, is shown in Figure 7.
+For the control run, the ice cap loses 28% of its volume until by 2100, which can be interpreted as the committed loss due to the non-steady-state conditions during the reference period.
 The projections for the 23 individual climate models (thin lines) can be summarized by the multimodel ensemble mean (thick solid lines) and one-sigma confidence interval (thick dashed lines).
 All three scenarios start with a negative slope and lose mass at a similar rate, reflecting the present-day negative SMB.
-From the 2050s, the scenarios begin to diverge significantly, indicating that the differences between projections temperature increases of each projection start to dominate the ice dynamics.
+From the 2050s, the scenarios begin to diverge significantly, indicating that the differences between temperature increases of each projection start to dominate the ice dynamics.
 By the end of the century, all mean curves flatten out.